-Welcome to SEDA and to debate.
-This page is going to provide you with the basics of what you need to be knowledgeable and involved with your child's debating.
-This is by no means an exhaustive page, so feel free to check out the rest of our website or find us on Facebook for announcements!
+Welcome to SEDA!
+This page will provide you with the basics of what you need to be involved with your child's debating.

 What is debate?